-If the district is shared by more than one county, the deposit amount posted on the Registrar of Voters' website is only for the Orange County portion of the district.
-If the candidate wishes to have his/her Candidate' Statement printed in another county's Sample Ballot Pamphlet, he/she must also file his/her statement and pay the deposit in that county's elections office.
-It is possible that the deposit amount may not be the same as Orange County's.
+IMPORTANT.
+If the district is shared by more than one county, and the candidate wishes to have his/her Candidate' Statement printed in another county's Voter Information Guide, he/she must also file his/her statement and pay the cost in that county's elections office.
+It is possible that the cost may not be the same as Orange County's.